stefe2/kyber-doc/docs/manual/software/web-interface.md

 !!! failure "Lost Password"
     - Pushing reset button 2 time between 5-6 seconds will reset SSID to KYBER_xxxx and password to 12345678

 ---

-!!! tip "Mobile Usage"
-    When using a mobile device:

-    - Use landscape orientation for better control
-    - Enable screen rotation lock for stability
-    - Use two-finger gestures for precise adjustments
-    - Consider using a tablet for complex operations

----